darrylo/stars2evernote/README.md

 <dt><tt>-L</tt>, <tt>--list-feeds</tt></dt>
 <dd>Read notes and display (to stdout) a list of feeds from which the notes
 originated.
 No conversion is done.</dd>
+<dt><tt>--list-tags</tt></dt>
+<dd>Display a list of tags attached to the notes.
+No conversion is done.
+This is useful for seeing what tags will be used/added to Evernote, without actually importing the notes.</dd>
+<dt><tt>--no-blurb</tt></dt>
+<dd>If a conversion is done, do not copy the RSS article blurb into the .enex
+file.
+This can be useful if weird HTML in the blurb prevents Evernote from importing the .enex file.</dd>
+<dt><tt>--no-tags</tt></dt>
+<dd>Do not put the starred article tags into the .enex file.
+By default,
+stars2evernote.rb will preserve any user-added tags and add them to the .enex file.
+This option prevents that.</dd>
 <dt><tt>-s</tt>, <tt>--start=</tt><i>offset</i></dt>
 <dd>Start processing notes starting at note number <i>offset</i>.
 Note that
 the first note is at offset zero.</dd>